Seagather/Marshal-Pundit-Reviews/README.md

 # Creating default environment variables

-To add any hidden environment variables, or Config Vars, within our App Settings:
+To add any hidden environment variables, or Config Vars within our App Settings:

 * Selected **Settings** on Heroku dashboard.
 * clicked on **Reveal Config Vars** button.